 The ability to scientifically sound analysis and interpretation.

-When choosing the topic, students can orientate themselves on their personal preferences.
+When choosing the topic, students can orientate themselves on their personal preferences in general ask about how to assignment help .
 A targeted, job-oriented choice of topic is also conceivable, which later makes easier entry into the desired professional environment – be it a scientific career or social work – permissible.

 The bachelor thesis (which should generally have a volume of about 40 pages) must follow a superordinate, if possible self-developed question, which clarifies the cognitive interest of the author.
 It is often helpful to subdivide the core question of the work into smaller sub-questions, which can be answered more easily with the help of the literature.